 - “With brief sentences and a simple yet delightful plot, this early reader, enhanced with digital illustrations, continues to highlight the caring and sympathetic relationship between two companions who work through the ups and downs of everyday life. […] A sweet tale of two true winners who navigate their expectations together with a healthy attitude.” —Kirkus Reviews

 April & Mae and the Talent Show

 - “Altogether, this is a wonderful story about friendship and helping each other while respecting individuality.
 This is a perfect series for readers advancing beyond picture books.” —Children’s Literature

-The next three books in the series will publish on March 14, 2023.
-Pre-order here!
+The next three books in the series published on March 14, 2023.
+Order here!

 - April & Mae and the Animal Shelter: The Thursday Book

 - April & Mae and the Sleepover: The Friday Book (with illustrations by Gisela Bohórquez in the style of Briana Dengoue)